-However, if you just take oestrogen then the lining of your womb (uterus) builds up.
-This increases your risk of developing cancer of the womb.
+However, if you just take oestrogen then the lining of your womb (uterus) builds up, increasing the risk of developing cancer of the womb (endometrial cancer).
 Therefore, the oestrogen in HRT is usually combined with a progestogen hormone.
 The risk of cancer of your womb is completely reduced by adding in the progestogen.
-In many HRT products, the oestrogen and progestogen are combined in the same tablet; however, they can also be taken separately.
-If you have had a hysterectomy or have a contraceptive intrauterine system fitted, you do not need a progestogen.
+In many HRT products, the oestrogen and progestogen are combined in the same patch or tablet; however, they can also be taken separately.
+If you have had a hysterectomy or have a contraceptive intrauterine system fitted (Mirena®), you do not need a progestogen.

 An option to ease symptoms just in the vaginal area is to use a cream, vaginal tablet (pessary), or vaginal ring that contains oestrogen.
 See the separate leaflet called Vaginal Dryness (Atrophic Vaginitis).

 Different women prefer different methods of taking HRT.
-For example, some women prefer to wear a patch rather than taking tablets.
+The options include: patches, tablets and topical gel or spray (applied to the skin) .
+Patches and gel are increasingly popular forms of HRT, and many women find them convenient to use.
+Unlike tablets, patches and gel do not increase your risk of blood clots.
 Your doctor or practice nurse can give you information about the pros and cons of the different types of HRT.

 You may switch to a continuous combined HRT (see below) if: